jaericho/jaericho.github.io/_posts/2020-08-28-Big-Bang-Theory-Recut.md

 * Ep18 **The Leftover Thermalization** - strong maybe.
 Continuation of Leonard and Sheldon's paper.
 * Ep20 **The Fortification Implementation** - Howard finds out he has a brother.
 Leonard and Penny fight over money.
 * Ep21 **The Communication Deterioration** - Penny contemplates going back to acting.
-* Ep23 **The Maternal Combustion** - Leonard and Sheldon get an award for their paper.
-Their mothers meet.
+* Ep23 **The Maternal Combustion** - Leonard and Sheldon get an award for their paper and their mothers meet.
 * Ep24 **The Commitment Determination** - Everyone breaks up.
 (Sort of.)

 ## [Season 9](https://www.imdb.com/title/tt0898266/episodes?season=9)